stackabletech/stackable-cluster/README.md

    2. Re-instate your ssh-tunnel ```stackable -i .cluster/key api-tunnel 6443```
    3. Check with ```kubectl get nodes``` to see if your tunnel works again

-Now you are in a container which is next to the created k8 cluster defined in ```.interactive/cluster.yaml``` From here you can execute all your kubectl commands.
+Now you are in a container which has access to the created k8 cluster defined in ```.interactive/cluster.yaml``` From here you can execute all your kubectl commands.
 In the container you can find the ```.kubeconfig``` of the k8s cluster you are connected with.

 To tear down the k8s cluster execute the following ```touch /cluster_lock```